 Electron Database - RxDB with different storage for SQLite, Filesystem and In-Memory

-Electron (aka Electron.js) is a framework developed by github which is designed to create desktop applications with the Web technology stack consisting of HTML, CSS and JavaScript.
-Because the desktop application runs on the clients device, it is suitable to use a database that can store and query data locally.
-This allows to create so called local first apps that store data locally and even work when to user has no internet connection.
-While there are many options to store data in Electron, for complex realtime apps, using RxDB is recommended because it is a database made for UI-based client side application, not a server-side database.
+Electron (aka Electron.js) is a framework developed by github that is designed to create desktop applications with the Web technology stack consisting of HTML, CSS and JavaScript.
+Because the desktop application runs on the client's device, it is suitable to use a database that can store and query data locally.
+This allows you to create so-called local first apps that store data locally and even work when the user has no internet connection.
+While there are many options to store data in Electron, for complex realtime apps using RxDB is recommended because it is a database made for UI-based client-side application, not a server-side database.

 Databases for Electron

-An Electron runtime can be divided in two parts:
+An Electron runtime can be divided into two parts:

 This is important to understand because choosing the right database depends on your use case and on which of these JavaScript runtimes you want to keep the data.